 Multiplayer currently supports only the user and one other player per match.
 Try flying in formation or shooting each other out of the sky.
 Customize the weather or set up equipment failures to make your encounters more challenging.
 While in the match, Apple iOS users can talk to their opponent (if you are both using Wi-Fi) by touching and holding the comm radio icon on the right side of the screen.

-“Join Match” allows you to fly with any other X‑Plane user currently in the region you select.
-In this first screen, choose an aircraft, a location and turn on any failures desired for your aircraft.
+Tap “Multiplayer” to fly with any other X‑Plane user currently at the airport you select.
+Select an aircraft and a location, and optional failures.
 Tap the gears near the bottom right corner to change the aircraft’s weight or center of gravity (if desired), or to restore defaults.
 Tap the white check mark in the bottom right corner to continue to the Multiplayer Lobby.

 Participant information will appear in the boxes on the left side.
-Prior to entering the match, if you are using Wi-Fi on an Apple device, you can talk to your opponent by tapping the comm radio icon at the bottom of the screen.
 Once the participants have entered the match the red X will change to a green check mark.
 Tap the gear near the bottom right corner to change your aircraft or region, or tap the white plane to the right of that and start flying!

 Figure 22: The controls for selecting weapons